-2019 Total Visa Credit Card Review – WalletHub Editors
+Total Visa Credit Card Review Summary

-You have to pay an $89 program fee just to get the Total VISA®.
-And once your account is open, you will be responsible for a $75 first-year fee, which jumps to a total of $123 in subsequent years between annual and monthly fees.
-Furthermore, if you carry a balance from month to month — ostensibly what this type of card is intended for — interest will accrue at a ridiculously high 34.99% APR, one of the highest rates on the market.
+The Total VISA® Credit Card is the opposite of the complete package, charging an arm and a leg for a small unsecured credit line.
+Newly approved applicants have to pay an $89 program fee just to open a Total VISA® Credit Card account, and then there is a $75 membership fee the first year, which jumps to a total of $123 in subsequent years between annual and monthly fees.
+Furthermore, if you carry a balance from month to month — supposedly what this type of card is intended for — interest will accrue at a ridiculously high 34.99% APR, one of the highest rates on the market.

 What you get in return for this significant investment is $225 of spending power and a chance to improve your credit if you behave well.
 But all credit cards provide the latter, most at a much cheaper price point.
 And there are less expensive ways to get an emergency loan, too.
 You would therefore be wise to focus on the Total VISA®’s top competition when reading the rest of our in-depth review below.